Maggie's

-Maggie's centres are a network of drop-in centres across the United Kingdom and Hong Kong, which aim to help anyone who has been affected by cancer.
-They are not intended as a replacement for conventional cancer therapy, but as a caring environment that can provide support, information and practical advice.
-They are located near, but are detached from, existing NHS hospitals.
+Maggie's centres are a network of drop-in centres across the United Kingdom and abroad that aim to help anyone who has been affected by cancer.
+They are intended as welcoming and caring environments that provide support, information and practical advice to people dealing with a cancer diagnosis.
+They also offer wellbeing sessions and workshops to complement conventional cancer therapy.

+The Maggie's centres in the United Kingdom are located near, but are detached from, existing NHS hospitals.

+History

-The Scottish registered charity (registration number SC024414) which promotes, builds and runs the centres is formally named the Maggie Keswick Jencks Cancer Caring Trust, but refers to itself simply as Maggie's.
-It was founded by and named after the late Maggie Keswick Jencks, who died of cancer in 1995.
+Maggie's was founded by and named after the late Maggie Keswick Jencks, who died of cancer in 1995.
 Like her husband, architectural writer and critic Charles Jencks, she believed in the ability of buildings to uplift people.

+In 2016, Maggie's merged with Cancerkin, a charity in the United Kingdom which offers support to breast cancer patients.
+Cancerkin is based at the Royal Free Hospital in North London and was founded in 1987.

+The Scottish registered charity (registration number SC024414) that promotes, builds and runs the centres is formally named the Maggie Keswick Jencks Cancer Caring Trust, but refers to itself simply as Maggie's.

 The buildings that house the centres have been designed by leading architects, including Frank Gehry, Zaha Hadid and Richard Rogers.
+Christian Voice has been criticised for its role in causing Maggie's centres to decline a four-figure donation from the proceeds of a special performance of Jerry Springer: The Opera.
+The charity had been due to receive £10 per ticket for an afternoon gala in 2005 but declined the donation after Christian Voice had threatened to picket their centres.

-Patrons of the charity include Frank Gehry, Jon Snow, Kirsty Wark, and Sarah Brown, wife of former British prime minister Gordon Brown.
-The charity's chief executive officer is Laura Lee, who was Maggie's cancer nurse.
-The President of the charity is Camilla, Duchess of Cornwall.
+Patrons of the charity include Frank Gehry, Janet Ellis, Norman Foster, Kirsty Wark, and Sarah Brown, wife of former British prime minister Gordon Brown.
+The charity's chief executive is Dame Laura Lee, who was founder Maggie's cancer nurse.
+The president of the charity is Queen Camilla.